justviliam/justviliam.github.io/_posts/2018-04-07-rescuetime.md

 Truth hurts...

 ![RescueTime daily dashboard](/images/rescuetime01.jpg){:class="img-responsive"}
 Here's how the dashboard looks like.
 You can choose daily, weekly, monthly or yearly dashboard.
 Productivity pulse means, how efficient you are with the time.
 The higher, the better.
-Obviously, this number is far away from reality.
-I will talk about it below.
+Obviously, this number is not my usual.

 ![RescueTime daily dashboard](/images/rescuetime02.jpg){:class="img-responsive"}
-And here's the detail view of your dashboard
+And here's the detail view of your dashboard.

 ## Limit activities that are not bringing you the value

-As soon as you stop refreshing facebook/instagram feed furiously, or watching cat videos on YouTube, you will quickly realize, that you have a plenty of free time.
+As soon as you stop refreshing Facebook/Instagram feed furiously, or watching cat videos on YouTube, you will quickly realize, that you have a plenty of free time.

-Now, just use this free time for something that matters.
+Now, it is simple.
+Just use this free time for something that matters.
 Go for a walk, spend time with your friends, start to exercise, read books, meditate...
 List of the valuable activities could be endless.
 Don't think about it too much.
 Trust your gut feeling and go with it.

 In the past, I tried these challenges: 30 days without facebook (multiple times), no fap for almost 3 weeks.
 But they simply didn't work.
 Because I didn't have plan what was I going to do afterwards.